tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 : Identical to the encrypted_record field in a TLS 1.3 record.
 {:br}

-As with previous versions of DTLS, mutliple DTLSCiphertext records can be included in the same underlying transport datagram.
+As with previous versions of DTLS, multiple DTLSPlaintext and DTLSCiphertext records can be included in the same underlying transport datagram.